MrFantastic/password-authenticator/README.md

 # password-verifier
 This is a password a very basic authenticator of passwords.
-It should not be used in a production capacity as it is using SHA1 as it is considered a cracked hashing algorithm.
-This is just meant to looked in an educational capacity.
+It should not be used in a production capacity as it is just using a rudimentary hashing algorithm that is not secure enough for real-world use.
+This is just meant to be looked at in an educational capacity.